 And so, when friends visited me in Kolkata, I insisted that they take a tram.
-Not to reach a destination (if you’ve lived in Kolkata, you would know how hilarious the very idea of taking a tram to go somewhere is), but for the experience of it.
+Not to reach a destination (a certain detachment from the world is essential if you are taking a tram to get somewhere), but for the experience of it.

 A very dear friend of mine was, as always, the most expressive about the experience.